ansible-network/yang/README.md

+# Note:
+This role is deprecated and all the future development work is moved to [Ansible yang collection](https://github.com/ansible-collections/community.yang)
+No new Pull request or issues will be accepted in this repository.

 # yang

 This role provides the foundation for building network roles by providing modules and plugins related to yang support.